 - How long it'll take: The track's 1.6km but you'll reach the first pool in 500m

-- Facilities: drop toilets and picnic tables, bring your own water and take rubbish with you
+- Facilities: Toilets and picnic tables, bring your own water and take rubbish with you

-- What to do: Grab a slice of enormous lemon meringue pie at Pasture & Co. a cuppa and a bite, or a widely applauded soak session at The Bathhouse at Ground.
+- What to do: Grab a slice of enormous lemon meringue pie, a cuppa and a bite at Pasture & Co., or book in for a post-waterfall soak session at The Bathhouse at Ground.

 Cedar Creek Falls